-Speak about the present and the future
+Focus on the present, and on the future

 A job of an accountant is a routine job.
-It can become boring, especially if you work in a big company on an entry level accounting position, taking care of a limited number of tasks every day.
+It can become boring, especially if you have an entry level accounting position, and take care of a limited number of tasks every day.

 To say that you want to become an accountant because you have studied the field would indicate a must–but you should show us your desire.

 Every one has some skills and is good in doing something.
 I am good in accounting.
 People enjoy doing things they do well.